awsdocs/aws-doc-sdk-examples/swift/modules/SwiftUtilities/README.md

 * `isValid`: A Boolean indicating whether or not the generated name should be a valid one.
 For the purposes of this function, it is assumed that a valid name cannot start with a comma (","), and should not include either numbers or the percent ("%") symbol.
-Between these, the resulting string should usually be invalid for most use cases.
+Between these, the resulting string is usually not valid for most use cases.
 By default, this is `false`, which causes a valid name to be returned.

 ### Return value

 A `String` containing the generated unique name.
-The name is in fact a UUID, though possibly altered based on the provided options.
+The name is a UUID, although it might be altered based on the provided options.

 ### `withLoremText(paragraphs:) -> String`

-Returns a Lorem Ipsum style string containing the specified number of randomly-generated paragraphs.
-If `paragraphs` is not specified, then 5 paragraphs of Lorem Ipsum text are returned.
-Each paragraph is between four and eight sentences long, and each sentence contains between 3 and 9 words.
+Returns a Lorem Ipsum-style string containing the specified number of randomly generated paragraphs.
+If `paragraphs` is not specified, then five paragraphs of Lorem Ipsum text are returned.
+Each paragraph is four to eight sentences long, and each sentence contains three to nine words.

-This text is suitable for use in test files and strings so that tests and examples don't need to contain strings that may need translation or may take up space unnecessarily.
+The Lorem Ipsum text is suitable for use in test files and example strings because it doesn't need translation and it doesn't unnecessarily make test code larger than necessary.

 #### Parameters